Demaurr/random-media-player/Readme.md

    This application uses `python-vlc`, which requires the VLC Media Player and its libraries to be installed on your system.
    **Download and install VLC from:** [https://www.videolan.org/vlc/](https://www.videolan.org/vlc/)
    > Without VLC installed, video playback will not work.

+5. **FFmpeg Requirement**: Some features (video trimming, vertical/horizontal detection) require [FFmpeg](https://ffmpeg.org/download.html) to be installed and available in your system PATH.
 ---
 ## Screenshots
 ![Media Player](Screenshots/Current_Main_Screen.png)